CVCUDA/CV-CUDA/README.md

 CV-CUDA is an open-source project that enables building efficient cloud-scale Artificial Intelligence (AI) imaging and computer vision (CV) applications.
-It uses graphics processing unit (GPU) acceleration to help developers build highly efficient pre- and post-processing pipelines.
+It uses GPU acceleration to help developers build highly efficient pre- and post- processing pipelines.
 CV-CUDA originated as a collaborative effort between [NVIDIA][NVIDIA Develop] and [ByteDance][ByteDance].

 Refer to our [Developer Guide](DEVELOPER_GUIDE.md) for more information on the operators avaliable as of release v0.2.0-alpha.